okand/homebrew-tap/README.md

 # homebrew-tap

 ## okand-mpv-app
 Custom homebrew tap to download and place the macOS mpv.app bundle they started providing with the release of version 0.41.0.
-Only tested on Tahoe (26) on ARM but I think the `on_version` sections should work.
+Only tested on Tahoe (26) and Sequoia (15) on ARM but I think the `on_version` sections should work for the intel build too.

 `brew install okand/homebrew-tap/okand-mpv-app`